TelemetryDeck/docs/articles/documentation.md

 ## Best practices

 ### Capitalization
 We capitalize our Headings in **Sentence Case**.
-Example: This is a heading of our docs
+Example: "This is a heading of our docs"

 ### Date and Time Format
 For date formats we use either:
 - International/European date format: `DD/MM/YYYY` (e.g., 01.04.2026)
 - ISO 8601: YYYY-MM-DD (e.g., 2026-04-01)

-For times we use eithe:
+For times we use either:
 - 24-Hour: `HH:mm:ss` (e.g., 14:30:05)
 - 12-Hour: `hh:mm:ss` tt (e.g., 02:30:05 PM). `AM/PM` is capitalized.